grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Hemi... something's wrong," she said, but even the time it took to get the words out had been too long of a delay.
 A second motion that was far more dramatic had begun.
 She punched the collision alarm and the klaxon sounded in every compartment to the lowest depths of the boat.

 The _Prospect_ started to list to the starboard side.
 It was the motion of some sky-scraping giant lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
-In this case, the giant was a monster of a rogue wave.
+In this case, the giant was a 20-meter rogue wave.

 The _Prospect_ rolled hard over to starboard, and it did not stop rolling.